-Since 2005, nearly 1,000 people have been killed in the United States from carbon monoxide poisoning caused by the misuse of portable generators.
+At last check, nearly 1,000 people had been killed in the United States since 2005 from carbon monoxide poisoning caused by the misuse of portable generators.

 Sonny Dukes, president of Accurate Power and Technology in Mount Dora, said most of the incidents are likely preventable.

 "Safety, that's the big thing.
 Safety.
 Be conscious of your surroundings," Dukes said.
 "You have to be very conscious about where you place the generator.
 You want as a rule to place it 10 feet out from the house."

 "You definitely want the exhaust facing away from the home, away from the structure," said Dukes, adding that fumes can easily spread into air vents, creating a danger.

 He said those living in mobile homes also need to beware.

 "You want to make sure you're not shoving exhaust up underneath a mobile home.
 That's bad," he said.

 Here are other things to remember when it comes to running a portable generator: